-The Training and Development Plan is formulated through a review of individual training needs in the light of development priorities, personal professional development as highlighted through the performance management cycle and staff competences.
+Staff is planned through a review of individual training needs in the light of development priorities, personal professional development as highlighted through the performance management cycle and staff competences.
 The head teacher will give priority to the needs of all staff with regards to special educational needs.
 The school's in-service training plans for special educational needs will be reported to the governors, and will include details of training for class and subject teachers, the SENCo and Teaching Assistants.
 The SENCo will assist in the provision of training for teachers and Teaching Assistants.